OliLov/python-projects/README.md

 - Convert Dataset: Convert dataset from PASCAL VOC XML format to YOLO format.
 - Webcam Hand Draw: Simple script for drawing on webcam using MediaPipe.

+### python-projects/medium
+- Medium Post Analysis: Comprehensive analysis of Medium posts.
+The script will output a series of plots illustrating various aspects of the data, such as the distribution of reads and views, and correlations between post characteristics and engagement metrics.
+- Medium Statistics Plots: Helper module to plot Medium statistics.

 ### python-projects/notebooks
 - Blood Count Yolo: Code for fine-tuning YOLOv8 on blood smear data.